spekulatius/PHPScraper/README.md

 // ]
 ```

-Details such as follow_redirects, etc. are optional configuration parameters (see below).
+Details such as `follow_redirects`, etc. are optional configuration parameters (see below).

-It's also tested.
-The test-pages are available as GitHub repo.
+A list of methods can be found on <url>phpscraper.de</url>.
+Further cases are covered in the [tests](https://github.com/spekulatius/PHPScraper/tree/master/tests).